-Assisted living communities are designed to provide residents with assistance with ADLs (activities of daily living) such as bathing, grooming, dressing, medication management/administration and more.
+Assisted living communities are designed to provide residents with assistance with ADLs (activities of daily living) such as bathing, grooming, dressing, medication management and administration, and more.
 In addition to the personal care support you can receive in an assisted living community, a variety of activities, programs, outings, and a dining program that is tailored to the unique nutritional needs of older adults is available.

-1. Living alone can lead to loneliness, isolation and depression.
 As seniors age, living alone can lead to loneliness, isolation, and depression, and driving usually becomes more difficult at some point.
-Living in an assisted living community allows access to activities, outings and more (varies from community to community).
+Living in an assisted living community allows access to activities, outings, and more (varies from community to community).
 Living in a community allows residents to build and maintain relationships with others their own age who have similar interests.
 Residents are also able to develop new intergenerational relationships with those providing care and support for them.
 Your loved one may not be the most outgoing person, but having even one friend can prevent the downward spiral that occurs when isolated.

-2. Older adults who live alone have an increased risk of infection, falls, dehydration, and injuries.
 Daily oversight by trained clinical staff can prevent missing health changes that could indicate a reason to be concerned.
-In assisted living communities, trained clinical professionals monitor your loved one’s health daily, it’s much easier to catch health issues before they become too severe.
-A second set of eyes can be invaluable; especially when no one wants to run to the doctor for every sneeze or stomach ache.
+In assisted living communities, trained clinical professionals monitor your loved one’s health daily.
+It’s much easier to catch health issues before they become too severe.
+A second set of eyes can be invaluable, especially when no one wants to run to the doctor for every sneeze or stomach ache.

-3. Most women don’t want to live alone.
-According to a study completed by Elaine M. Eshbaugh, lack of companionship, no one to help with the housework, and fear of falling or getting hurt were among the top three concerns of widowed or single older women surveyed.
-While it may seem scary making such a big change as moving, most wish they had done it sooner
+According to a study completed by Elaine M. Eshbaugh, lack of companionship, no one to help with the housework, and fear of falling or getting hurt are among the top three concerns of widowed or single older women surveyed.
+Although it may seem scary making such a big change as moving, most wish they had done it sooner

-4. Getting proper nutrition can become more difficult.
 As we age, proper nutrition becomes more important than ever.
 Certain medications can make it difficult to have an appetite, but the aroma of home-cooked food is hard to argue with.
 Shopping and cooking for one can be difficult.
 Shopping for groceries and cooking can feel more like a burden or unwelcome chore.
-Assisted living communities offer an opportunity for residents to enjoy time around the dinner table with others, without having to worry about what you will cook.
+Assisted living communities offer an opportunity for residents to enjoy time around the dinner table with others, without having to worry about what they will cook.
 For many assisted living residents, it’s one of their favorite times of the day.
 Some communities also offer apartments with kitchens that allow residents to continue baking or cooking at their leisure.

-5. Caregiver stress can take a toll on relationships, and your own health.
 Family caregivers (whether an adult child or a spouse) run a high risk of feeling isolated because of reduced social interaction.
-Caregivers tend to put their health second and 24/7 family caregiving is often times at the expense of the health of the caregiver.
-A common misconception about Assisted living is that it’s for just single men and women.
+Caregivers tend to put their health second, and 24/7 family caregiving is oftentimes at the expense of the health of the caregiver.
+A common misconception about assisted living is that it’s for just single men and women.
 Many couples choose to pursue assisted living as well because of the support it provides the spouse that is the primary caregiver.

-While most are familiar with the concept of long-term care in a nursing home (and find it an undesirable option), assisted living is still fairly new, and can be misunderstood.
+Although most are familiar with the concept of long-term care in a nursing home (and find it an undesirable option), assisted living is still fairly new and can be misunderstood.
 Identifying the right senior living option for a parent or spouse ensures they receive the right level of care at the most affordable price, in the most independent environment they can thrive in.
 Knowing the difference between assisted living care and what a nursing home offers can preserve assets.
 Generally, assisted living is less expensive than nursing home care.
-Long-term care policies and Veteran’s Benefits can typically be used to offset the cost of assisted living care or nursing home care.
+Long-term care policies and veterans benefits can typically be used to offset the cost of assisted living care or nursing home care.
 Here are a few ways assisted living and nursing homes differ.

 However, others have fairly limited activities programs that only offer a few activities daily.
 Careful consideration should be taken when comparing communities, and the comparison should extend beyond health care capabilities and cost.